Object detection and its Real-World Applications

 Here are some of the real-world applications of object detection:

-• Vehicles: Object detection is vital for vehicles to understand the surrounding environment and aids in determining and identifying pedestrians, traffic signals, zebra crossings, obstacles and other vehicles.
+• Vehicles: Object detection is vital for cars to understand the surrounding environment and aids in determining and identifying pedestrians, traffic signals, zebra crossings, obstacles and other vehicles.
 Object detection enables safe navigation in autonomous vehicles and prevents car accidents.

-• Surveillance and Security in Airports, Banks, Organisations etc.: Object detection caters to image and video surveillance systems and enables safety and security in financial institutions, airports and railway systems.
-It detects suspicious activities of intruders, or unauthorised objects and assists in securing public arenas and industries.
+• Surveillance and Security in Airports, Banks, Organisations, etc.: Object detection caters to image and video surveillance systems and enables safety and security in financial institutions, airports and railway systems.
+It detects suspicious activities of intruders or unauthorised objects and assists in securing public arenas and industries.

 • Social Media Platforms: Object detection is also utilised in social media platforms to identify sensitive content and aids in determining the violation of community guidelines.